lab-cosmo/chemiscope/docs/src/python/index.rst

 =============

-The ``chemiscope`` package provides utilities to prepare JSON input files, and to visualize them in a :ref:`jupyter environment <jupyter>`.
+The ``chemiscope`` package provides utilities to prepare JSON input files, and to visualize them as an :ref:`interactive notebook widget <widget>`.
 The package supports multiple structure formats including `ase.Atoms`_, `stk.BuildingBlock`_, and `MDAnalysis.AtomGroup`_ objects.